openiddict/openiddict-core/README.md

 ### Why an OpenID Connect Server?

-With an OpenID Conenct Server you can manage all your users using local password or an external identity provider management in one place for all your applications in one central place, with the power to control who can access you API and the information that is exposed to each client.
+With an OpenID Connect Server you can manage all your users using local password or an external identity provider management for all your applications in one central place, with the power to control who can access you API and the information that is exposed to each client.

 ### How does it work?